sickozell/SickoCV/README.md

 If no sync cable is connected, pressing the SYNC button will act as a sample&hold, holding the last oscillators values.
 Another sync button press will restart the normal oscillators curves.

 #### Right-click Menu
-- **Wait full clock after reset**.
-When this option is enabled and sync is on, when a reset is detected it will reset the cycle of oscillators but will wait a full clock before restarting oscillators cycle.
-It can be mostly used in combination of PPC greater than 1, just to restart oscillators correctly.
+- **Wait full clock after reset**: when this option is enabled and sync is on, when a reset is detected it will reset the cycle of oscillators but will wait a full clock before restarting oscillators cycle.
+It can be mostly used in combination of PPC greater than 1, just to restart oscillators correctly
 - There are some selectable 'X' knob presets on the right-click menu.
-They refer to multiply or divide main rate by following series types: integer, even, odd, prime, fibonacci.
+They refer to multiply or divide main rate by following series types: integer, even, odd, prime, fibonacci

 [back to top](#table-of-contents)